 3. Drain and let sprout.
 Pour the soaked grain into another bucket with slits in the bottom (you can use a saw to make these; you want them to allow water to drain but the grain to remain in the bucket).

-Rotate growth so that you have some trays at day 1 and some at day 7 all the time; this way you will always have fresh fodder for your animals.
+Rotate growth so that you have some trays on day one and some on day seven all the time; this way you will always have fresh fodder for your animals.

 Create Your Own System

 The components of a DIY fodder system will include: